Sawboo/ginyu/README.md

-ginyu
+Ginyu
 =====

-Blogging application for Django
+A simple but robust blogging application for Django.